 Qualification for Membership of Lagos State House of Assembly

-- a citizen of Nigeria;
+Be a citizen of Nigeria;

-- attains the age of thirty years;
+Attain the age of thirty years;

-- has been educated up to at least school certificate level or its equivalent;
+Has been educated up to at least school certificate level or its equivalent;

-- devoid of any criminal record and has to win in an election for the House of Assembly.
+Has to win in an election for the House of Assembly.